0xSero/partisia-docs/docs/pbc-fundamentals/create-an-account.md

 cannot change account balances.
 PBC has an open account structure, meaning that any private key of a valid format can create a new account.
 Accounts and contracts reside on a specific [shard](sharding.md).
 You can find the values of any account attribute of a specific account by looking up the account address in the [browser](https://browser.partisiablockchain.com/accounts).

-Every account has the attributes defined below
+Every account has the attributes defined below:

 - Address (a unique identity derived from the [public key](../pbc-fundamentals/dictionary.md#public-key-cryptography))
 - Balance (the balance of [BYOC](../pbc-fundamentals/byoc.md))